AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

 >
 >Adobe Commerce Intelligence was previously known as Magento Business Intelligence (MBI).

-This article provides a solution for when you want to configure Adobe Commerce Intelligence connection for existing cloud starter projects.
+This article provides a solution for when you want to configure Adobe Commerce Intelligence connection for an existing Cloud Starter project.

 ## Affected products and versions